Exxon Mobil Corporation [XOM] Price Analysis: Next Bullish Target is $50.35

-Exxon Mobil Corporation [XOM] is following downward trend in the market concluded with the last trading session.
-The shares of the Basic Materials sector company has a current value of $36.95 after XOM shares went down by -4.82% during the last trading session.
-One of the reasons why Basic Materials stocks may go bearish is decreased momentum in the press.
+Exxon Mobil Corporation [XOM] is following upward trend in the market concluded with the last trading session.
+The shares of the Basic Materials sector company has a current value of $40.40 after XOM shares went up by 7.65% during the last trading session.
+One of the reasons why Basic Materials stocks may go bullish is increased momentum in the press.

 Exxon Mobil Corporation [NYSE:XOM]: Analyst Rating and Earnings

 Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
 For Exxon Mobil Corporation [XOM], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
 On average, stock market experts give XOM an Hold rating.
-The average 12-month price forecast for this stock is $36.95, with the high estimate being $62.00, the low estimate being $32.00 and the median estimate amounting to $44.00.
-This is compared to its latest closing price of $38.82.
+This is compared to its latest closing price of $37.53.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Exxon Mobil Corporation [XOM] is sitting at 2.75.
 This is compared to 1 month ago, when its average rating was 2.87.